cedy88/RecoilMacro/README.md

 # RecoilMacro

-a simple very small recoil macro with mouse_event.
+a simple very small recoil macro using mouse_event.

 some people asked for this so i decided to make small repo for people who are new to c++.